kpirnie/kptv-proxy/readme.md

 ---

-**Need Help?** Enable debug mode (`DEBUG: "true"`) and check the logs for detailed information about stream processing, connection attempts, and error details.
+**Need Help?** Enable debug mode (`"debug": true` in config.json) and check the logs for detailed information about stream processing, connection attempts, and error details.